Surrey council blocks some speakers from public hearing to ‘protect the democratic process’ - BC Local News

-Surrey city council passed a motion Monday afternoon designed to “protect the democratic process” by blocking physical access to some speakers at public hearings toward “ensuring a safe and respectful environment” for council and staff.
+The Safe Surrey Coalition majority on city council passed a motion Monday afternoon designed to “protect the democratic process” by banning some speakers from attending public hearings, toward “ensuring a safe and respectful environment” for council and staff.

 “Our democracy provides for freedom of thought, opinion and speech, but when the discourse devolves into aggressive and disorderly behavior, we must ensure that council and city staff are able to carry out their duties without fear of verbal assault and harassment,” Mayor Doug McCallum said in a written statement.
 “I am disappointed by the ongoing hostile behaviour of these particular individuals which is why council has felt it necessary to put these measures in place.”